IchHabRecht/composer-git-flow-plugin/README.md

 # composer-git-flow-plugin

-This plugin allows to use repositories using the Git Flow workflow (or any other branching model) with composer.
+This plugin allows to use repositories using the Git Flow workflow (or any other branching model) with Composer.

 ## Installation